charlie0129/blog/content/post/nfs-over-rdma/index.md

 **Instruct the server to listen on the RDMA transport port (20049 is the default port):**

-Note: if you see `echo: write error: protocol not supported`, it means that the NFSoRDMA is not supported in the Mellanox OFED version 3.4 and higher.
-You need to use the inbox OS driver (refer to *Install RDMA/IB dependencies* section in this blog).
+Note: if you see `echo: write error: protocol not supported`, it means that the NFSoRDMA is not supported in the Mellanox OFED.
+You need to use the inbox OS driver (refer to *Install RDMA/IB dependencies* section in this blog) or re-install Mellanox OFED with `--with-nfsrdma` flag.
 I was tripped by this issue.

 ```console
 root@ft2000:/# echo rdma 20049 > /proc/fs/nfsd/portlist